E-Cigarettes – Are They A Tool To Quit Smoking?

 There over 7000 unique flavours that exist, such as bubble gum, belgian waffle, strawberry daiquiri (users can also create their own custom flavours) adding to the various ingredients!

-How Do E-Cigarettes Help with Quitting Smoking?
+How Do E-Cigarettes Help You Quit Smoking?

 The two main ways e-cigarettes help with smoking is they prevent nicotine withdrawal effects and help to mimic smoking behaviour: